GeorgeKahugu/week--2-code-challenge/README.md

  Installation Requirements-
-     GitHub
+     Git, VisualStudioCode

  Installation Instruction-
-      Use Gitclone to be able to download the documents from Github, copy the SSH Key, open your terminal & paste it.
+      Use Gitclone to be able to download the documents from Github, copy the SSH Key provided below, open your terminal & use git clone to paste it.

 Installation Key -
     SSH Key - git@github.com:GeorgeKahugu/week--2-code-challenge.git